ibm-cloud-docs/text-to-speech/voices.md

 ## Supported languages and voices
 {: #language-voices}

-The service offers two types of voices with different qualities and capabilities:
+The service offers three types of voices with different qualities and capabilities:

+-   *Natural voices* provide advanced performance in terms of naturalness and expressiveness.
+These voices use various techniques to provide an edge over Expressive voices.
+For a list of all natural voices, see [Natural voices](/docs/text-to-speech?topic=text-to-speech-voices#language-voices-natural).
 -   *Expressive neural voices* offer natural-sounding speech that is exceptionally clear and crisp.
 Their pronunciation and inflections are natural and conversational, and the resulting speech offers extremely smooth transitions between words.
 They also support the use of additional features that are not available with enhanced neural voices.
 For a list of all expressive voices, see [Expressive neural voices](/docs/text-to-speech?topic=text-to-speech-voices#language-voices-expressive).
 -   *Enhanced neural voices* achieve a high degree of natural-sounding speech and support most service features.
 For a list of all enhanced neural voices, see [Enhanced neural voices](/docs/text-to-speech?topic=text-to-speech-voices#language-voices-enhanced-neural).